project-chip/matter.js/packages/matter-node.js/README.md

 * -ip: the IP address of the device to commission
 * -discriminator: the discriminator to use for pairing (default: 3840)
 * -pin: the pin to use for pairing (default: 20202021)
-* -file: the file to use for storing the pairing information (default: controller.json).
-Delete the file or provide an alternative name to reset the controller
+* -store: the storage location (directory) to use for storing the pairing information (default: controller-node).
+Delete the directory or provide an alternative name to reset the controller

 ## Modifying the server (Device) behavior